 Cheating is not just about sex.
 It is anything that you do that you would not like your partner to do to you.
 It could also be an emotional affair.
 If you are sharing things and spending time more with another guy or girl than you are with your partner or if you trust someone else of the opposite sex more than your partner, this could be termed as an emotional affair and also hurt your significant other even though it is not physical.

 Basically, cheating is an intention.It is an intention to treat someone as you would treat the person you love.If you are doing something with someone else that is supposed to be exclusive to your partner, it is cheating.

 So what about kissing?

-Well it is never “just a kiss” as some people say.
+Well, it is never “just a kiss” as some people say.
 The moment when you say, “ it was just a kiss” itself shows your insincerity towards the issue, which is unpardonable.
-Behind that kiss, is always a desire to hookup or an underlying problem, dissatisfaction or unhappiness in your current relationship, which is built up within and ultimately leads to an action of cheating.
+Behind that kiss, is always a desire to hookup or an underlying problem, dissatisfaction or unhappiness in your current relationship, which is built up within and ultimately leads to an act of cheating.

 It’s not just a kiss.
 You flirt, you prepare, you act and then you let go.
 It has multiple steps involved and one cannot blame it completely on alcohol, which is the most common reason kisser cheaters give.

 Should you then forgive your partner if they have kissed someone?
-This as I say would depends.
+This, as I say, would depend.
 Context is everything.

 In every such case, it is important to know the reason it happened.
 Why did it happen?
 Was it a choice or was there alcohol involved?
 Was it because of lack of love or were the reasons different?